ScanRE/ScanRE/README.md

 # Architecture:

 In a hackathon, the main tradeoff is between the code quality, the features and finally, the time we have been given to come up with a complete solution.
-We therefore had to take a decision regarding which features we were to prioritize over others and which features we could leave until the end.
+We, therefore, had to take a decision regarding which features we were to prioritize over others and which features we could leave until the end.
 It always helps to architect your solution before you put down any code, and that is what we did.

 - The project contains 2 broad directories.